• Skip to primary navigation

 Our Competitive Programs – Highlights of our competitive ecosystem include the Eastern Cup, which serves as both the country’s largest Junior National Qualifying (JNQ) circuit and a unique competitive tradition in its own right.
 The Eastern Cup is bolstered by the Bill Koch League Festival (BKL), which serves as the Youth Introduction to a regional competitive environment for youth ages 7-14.
 In addition, NENSA also develops and supports Eastern High School and Eastern U16 Championships, which extend the number of junior athletes with Championship opportunities.
 Junior Development programming includes Regional Camps such as NENSA-run Regional Elite Group (REG) and Regional Development Camp (RDG), and NENSA support for developed club program camps which engage juniors throughout the year.
 In addition, a robust culture of rollerski racing and programming helps to allow skiers to invest in their development as skiers all year long.

 Our junior-focused programming has a goal beyond just allowing every skier to be the best they can be as ski racers.
 It forms the basis for a lifelong engagement with competitive skiing as racers, coaches, and community leaders.
-To support skiing as being a central part of one’s continued communal life, NENSA is proud to help structure a Popular Series of races each year which create continued engagement on individual, club, and community levels across the region.
+To support skiing as being a central part of one’s continued communal life, NENSA is proud to help structure Community Events inclusive of a race series each year which create continued engagement on individual, club, and community levels across the region.
 NENSA also partners with the Eastern Intercollegiate Ski Association (EISA) and United States Collegiate Ski Association (USCSA) to support collegiate skiing as an avenue for continued engagement with the sport and a unique part of New England’s ski culture.

 New England Nordic Ski Association